nabbisen/apimock-rs/README.md

 - Prints out routing at startup
 - Describes request content on both HTTP headers and body (json or plain text) when [`verbose`](docs/CONFIGURE.md#generalverbose) log is activated

+### 5. spawn feature

+- With `spawn` feature activated, the server is available as subprocess.
+The output will be returned via tokio mpsc queue.

 ### Reference

 - [Configuration and options](docs/CONFIGURE.md)